apaijmans/AFS_genetic_legacy/README.md

-# Analysis workflow for "The genetic legacy of extreme exploitation in a polar vertebrate", Paijmans et al.
+# Analysis workflow for "The genetic legacy of extreme exploitation in a polar vertebrate", Paijmans et al. Sci Rep 10, 5089 (2020)

 ## Overview

-This is the workflow used in the paper "The genetic legacy of extreme exploitation in a polar vertebrate" (LINK).
+This is the workflow used in the paper ["The genetic legacy of extreme exploitation in a polar vertebrate"](https://doi.org/10.1038/s41598-020-61560-8).
 The raw microsatellite data are available via the Zenodo repository, https://doi.org/10.5281/zenodo.3585717.

 To run the analyses, please download the complete folder.
 The folder named "Rcode" contains 14 scripts, which are named 1_ to 10_ .
 These scripts can be run a standard desktop machine.